Nidakula/Nidakula/README.md

   <img src="https://img.shields.io/badge/Public%20Speaking-%23FF9800.svg?&style=for-the-badge&logo=slides&logoColor=white" alt="Public Speaking Badge"/>
 </p>

-🎓 I'm a Computer Engineering student with a passion for all things **cybersecurity** and **networking**.
+🎓 I'm a Computer Engineering student at Universitas Indonesia with a passion for all things **cybersecurity** and **networking**.
 When I'm not crafting code, I'm probably tinkering with devices, building something new, or deep-diving into the world of IoT!

 ## 🚀 What I Do